-Durham Conservation Area is situated in an ideal campground nestled along a picturesque stretch of the winding Saugeen River.
+Durham Conservation Area is situated in an ideal campground nestled along a picturesque stretch of the winding Saugeen Rive and boasts 2 sand beachesr.
 With over 200 campsites, it is also just a leisurely trek into the heart of the Durham town centre.
 It covers over 61 ha (150 acres) including over 3 kms (2 miles) of Saugeen River frontage.
-Scenic McGowan Falls is one of the highlights of this beautiful park.

 Situated in the very tiny village of Eugenia, Eugenia Falls Conservation Area encompasses 23 hectares of Niagara Escarpment, river valley and upland forests.
 A part of the Grey County Waterfalls Tour.
 The all-season trail winds along the edge of 'Cuckoo Valley' with excellent views of the 30m high waterfall and loops past a war memorial and picnic shelter.